 Don't know where to start?

 A hunting land lease agency can help match you to a willing landowner.
 Just do a quick online search, and you'll find plenty.

 There are fewer opportunities for outfitting and guiding on National Forest Lands, where it's normally necessary for prospective outfitters to buy an existing hunting or fishing business.

 Contact the National Forest or Ranger District Office in the area where you want to conduct your operations.
 Forest Service permits are non-transferable, so even purchasing an existing business doesn’t guarantee the permit will transfer to you.
 Your local Forest Ranger office can help you navigate the process.

-Some of the most essential things you’ll need to start an outfitters business are the right permits, licenses, and insurance.
-Licences and Permits Different states have different requirements, but in general, you’re going to need a permit, license, or both to conduct your business.
+Different states have different requirements, but generally, you will need a permit, license, or both to conduct your business.